padeir0/guira/prototype/readme.md

 ```
 function form let if  begin
-quote    or   and doc import
+quote    or   and import
+help
 ```

 ### Intrinsic Values